 What is the Fellowship?

-The Millennium Fellowship program is an accredited 10 session, semester-long leadership accelerator convening student leaders across universities to improve their student organizations, partnerships, and community impact.
+The Millennium Fellowship program, which launched in 2013, is an accredited 10 session, semester-long leadership accelerator convening student leaders across universities to improve their student organizations, partnerships, and community impact.

 Fast Facts About the Fellowship